getflourish/Sketch-Style-Inventory/README.md

 ## Keyboard Shortcuts

-Most plugins have a pre-defined keyboard shortcut.
-You can always change it by editing the shortcut written in parenthesis at the end of the first line of a plugin.

-For example, the first line of `Duplicate Artboard.sketchplugin`:

-> // Duplicates the current artboard right next to it. (shift command d)

-You can use modifier keys such as `option`, `command`, `control`, `shift`
+You can change keyboard shortcuts using [Sketch Plugin Monster](https://github.com/PeachScript/sketch-plugin-monster), the native System Preferences, or by editing the `manifest.json`

 ### Generate